Menu

 One of the biggest changes Kirrie has observed over the last 5 to 7 years—a trend she expects to continue—is the increased variety of foods residents are asking for.

-She sees this change as a relief for Aged Care Chefs: the broader range of foods and ingredients makes it easier to create HEHP meals.
+She sees this change as a relief for aged care chefs: the broader range of foods and ingredients makes it easier to create HEHP meals.

 Importantly, she has seen an increased demand for savoury over sweet foods.
 This has particularly impacted the range of mid-meal options (morning/afternoon tea) offered, which traditionally comprised of sweet foods such as biscuits, cakes, and slices.